codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn.md

 ### Zero-Padding

-- Zero padding is a very simple concept that refers to a border  we apply to the input volumr.
+- Zero padding is a very simple concept that refers to a border we apply to the input volume.
   We haven't discussed deep networks much yet. but imagine we had multiple Convolution layers.
-Yu can quickly see that even with a stride of 1, we end up with a tiny output matrix quickly.
+You can quickly see that even with a stride of 1, we end up with a tiny output matrix quickly.
- - We add a border of o's around our input. basically this is equivalent of adding a black border around an image (we can set our padding to 2 if needed)
+ - We add a border of 0's around our input. basically this is equivalent of adding a black border around an image (we can set our padding to 2 if needed)

 ### Calculating our Convolution Output